Red Scare in Japan

-The Red Scare in Japan refers to the promotion of fear of the rise of communism or radical leftism in Japan.
+The Red Scare in Japan refers to the promotion of fear of the rise of communism and socialism in Japan.

+Anti-Comintern Pact

 Throughout the history of Imperial Japan, the government suppressed socialist and communist movements.
 In order to combat the Communist International, Japan signed the Anti-Comintern Pact with Germany and Italy in Nov.
 6, 1937.

+End of World War II in Asia

-Near the end of World War II, Prince Konoe Fumimaro promoted the fear of a communist revolution as a result of Japan's defeat.
+Near the end of World War II in Asia, Prince Konoe Fumimaro promoted the fear of a communist revolution as a result of Japan's defeat.

+Cold War and CIA funding for anti-communist parties

 In response to Cold War tensions in Asia, the CIA funded the Japanese Liberal Democratic Party in an effort to turn Japan into a bulwark against communism during the 1950s and 1960s.